 The relaxation response is a physical state of deep rest that changes the physical and emotional responses to stress… and the opposite of the fight or flight response.”
 It is “an opposite, involuntary response that causes a reduction in the activity of the sympathetic nervous system.

 The relaxation response is difficult at first but if you set some time aside every day you will learn the technique in no time.
 Try to set 10 to 20 minutes a day aside to practice.
 Since this can be practiced while doing other tasks, try to take time while doing some normal task such as; walking, before bed, in the park, or during yoga.
 Dr. Benson says the relaxation response should not be practiced within two hours of eating because it may affect the digestive system.

 Below is a video from Dr. Benson taking you through the steps of the relaxation process.

-When you are feeling stress or you just need to relax, using meditation is a great way to achieve lower stress and anxiety and stress levels and bring a calm over your body.
+When you are feeling stress or you just need to relax, using meditation is a great way to achieve lower stress and anxiety and stress levels and bring a calm to your body.
 The help benefits you gain from meditation only is a reason to start using this technique.

-You don’t have to be an expert or a yoga practitioner to meditate you can take time to practice meditation everyday.
+You don’t have to be an expert or a yoga practitioner to meditate you can take time to practice meditation every day.